seekrcentral/seekrflow/docs/tutorials.rst

     It is also possible to use rsync to transfer files between local and remote machines.
 In that case, one would use the "rsync" type within the "transfer_settings" attribute.
-The *rsync* type has many optional attributes, including "remote_hostname", "remote_username", "remote_password", and "port", which can be used to transfer files to and from the remote machine without using Globus Endpoints.
+The *rsync* type has many optional attributes, including "remote_hostname", "remote_username", "remote_password", "port", "private_key_filename", and "private_key_passphrase", which can be used to transfer files to and from the remote machine without using Globus Endpoints.
 However, Globus can be helpful to avoid password and two-factor authentication on certain HPC systems, which might make using rsync cumbersome.

 Step 3.3: Run Seekrflow on a Remote HPC System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~